kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 * [Docker engine](https://docs.docker.com/engine/).
 * MySQL server.
 * API Portal Docker image, available from [Axway Support](https://support.axway.com).

-* API Gateway and API Manager either installed on-premise or deployed in containers (see [API Gateway Installation Guide](/docs/apim_installation/apigtw_install/) for more details).
-API Gateway and API Manager are not required to be installed to run API Portal, you can install and configure API Portal later.
+You will also need API Gateway and API Manager installed on-premise or in containers (see the [API Gateway Installation Guide](/docs/apim_installation/apigtw_install/)).
+If you plan to configure API Manager with environment variables it should be installed before you run API Portal container.

+Optional components:

-* Redis server (optional).
+* Redis server, used for API Catalog caching.
+* ClamAV, used for scanning of uploaded files.

 The monitoring feature of API Portal, which enables your API consumers to monitor application and API usage, requires a connected API Manager with monitoring metrics enabled.